kolotaev/vakt/README.md

 * subject - string.
 Who asks for it?
 * context - dictionary.
 The context of the request.
 Eventually it should be resolved to [Rule](#rule)

-If you are observant enough you might have noticed that Inquiry resembles Policy, where Policy describes multiple variants of resource access from the owner side and Inquiry describes an concrete access scenario from consumer side.
+If you were observant enough you might have noticed that Inquiry resembles Policy, where Policy describes multiple variants of resource access from the owner side and Inquiry describes an concrete access scenario from consumer side.

 #### Rule
-Rules allow you to make additional checks apart of Policy's `action`, `subject`, `resource`.
+Rules allow you to make additional checks apart from Policy's `action`, `subject`, `resource`.
-Vakt takes additional context information from Inquiry's context and checks if it satisfies the defined Rules set described in the Policy that is being matched.
+Vakt takes additional context information from Inquiry's context and checks if it satisfies the defined Rule-set attached to the Policy that is being matched.
-If Rule is not satisfied Inquiry is rejected by given Policy.
+If at least on Rule in the Rule-set is not satisfied Inquiry is rejected by given Policy.
-Generally Rules represent what is called `contextual (environment) attributes` in the classic ABAC definition.
+Generally Rules represent so called `contextual (environment) attributes` in the classic ABAC definition.
 There are a number of different Rule types:

 1. Inquiry-related